Pic 'N' Save: History

+in 2020, Pic ‘N’ Save was revived as a bargain store, and as of 2023, it had two locations in United States: in Anaheim, California, and Whittier, California.
+In 2024, the Anaheim location closed, leaving the Whittier location the sole remaining location.

 In popular culture

 In the 1983 film 10 to Midnight, detectives Leo Kessler (Charles Bronson) and McCann (Andrew Stevens) are en route to inform the parents of a murder victim of their daughter's demise when they pass a Pic 'N' Save, next to a Thrifty Drug Store; this location was at 11341 National Boulevard in Los Angeles.

 In Troop Beverly Hills (1989) when Freddy discovers soon-to-be ex-wife Phyllis has just gone on a shopping spree using their joint credit cards, he tells her to have her fun now cause after the divorce she'll, "be shopping at the Pic 'N' Save."

 Pic 'N' Save's parking lot, store front, and signs were also featured in the 1998 film, Slums of Beverly Hills.